-The community center would be a place some would consider ‘try hard’.
-Cheap uplights, a banner that had been corrected with a Sharpie, and a rented DJ.
+Cheap uplights, a banner corrected with Sharpie, and a rented DJ.
+Peak Orangeside High.

-Faces blurred in: linemen who’d become loan officers, class clowns now selling insurance with the zeal of born-again saints, a handful of people he liked then and suspected he’d still like now.
+Faces blurred together: linemen turned loan officers, class clowns selling insurance, a handful of people he’d liked then and figured he’d still like now.

 “Chase,” Vincenzo said, sweeping past with confidence.
 “Let the record show: Orangeside High’s ‘top creamers’ has returned.”